richardhopton/smartbed-mqtt/README.md

 ## Current features include:

+- Buttons to trigger the standard presets
-- Buttons to trigger the presets
+- Buttons to trigger the user presets
-- Buttons to program the presets
+- Buttons to program the user presets
-- Buttons to reset the presets
+- Buttons to reset the user presets

 ## Notes